pingidentity/terraform-docs/docs/best-practices/pingone/index.md

 ### Use "On-Demand" Sandbox Environments

 PingOne customer tenants have a "tenant-in-tenant" architecture, whereby a PingOne tenant organisation can contain many individual environments.
 These individual environments can be purposed for development, test, pre-production and production purposes.
-This allows for easy maintenance of multiple development and test instances.
+These separate environments allow for easy maintenance of multiple development and test instances.

-The recommended approach for multi-team development, when using a GitOps CICD promotion process, is to spin up "on-demand" development and test environments, specific to new features or to individual teams, to allow for development and integration testing that doesn't conflict with other team's development and test activities.
-The Terraform provider allows administrators to use CICD automation to provision new environments as required, and remove them once the project activity no longer needs them.
+The recommended approach for multi-team development, when using a GitOps CICD promotion process, is to spin up "on-demand" development and test environments, specific to new features or to individual teams, to allow for development and integration testing that does not conflict with other team's development and test activities.
+The Terraform provider allows administrators to use CICD automation to provision new environments as required, and remove them after the project activity no longer needs them.

 In a GitOps CICD promotion pipeline, configuration can be translated to Terraform config-as-code and then merged (with Pull Requests) with common test environments, where automated tests can be run.
-This then allows the activities in the "on-demand" environments to be merged into a common promotion pipeline to production environments.
+This flow allows the activities in the "on-demand" environments to be merged into a common promotion pipeline to production environments.

 ## User Administrator Role Assignment